WestBridge – Changes in recovery over time in the program

 Physical Health: At WestBridge we work to help manage and sustain the physical wellness of participants.
 This dimension, along with healthy eating, exercise, and sleep is part of our holistic approach to treatment.

 Personal Hygiene: Hygiene is an important factor in the overall wellness of an individual.
-At WestBridge we work with men to achieve active monitoring of their hygiene throughout the course of treatment, from residential and continuing into the Assertive Community Treatment Program.
+At WestBridge we work with men to achieve active monitoring of their hygiene throughout the course of treatment, from residential and continuing into the Community Integration Program.